awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 1. To include data events in your event data store, do the following\.

    1. Choose a data event type\.
 This is the AWS service and resource on which data events are logged\.
-To log data events for AWS Glue, choose **Lake Formation** for the data type\.
+To log data events for AWS Glue tables created by Lake Formation, choose **Lake Formation** for the data type\.

    1. In **Log selector template**, choose a template\.
 You can choose to log all data events, `readOnly` events, `writeOnly` events, or **Custom** to build a custom log selector\.